ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 {: .bash}

-Next we need to get to the directory thay actually contains the the fastq files.
+Let's have a look at the fastq files we'll be using in this lesson.

 ~~~
-$ ls fq-files
+$ ls
 ~~~
 {: .bash}